 MoCA's lobby doubles as the museum's shop, where you'll find Chinese art, T-shirts, toys and books.
 We purchased a board book which teaches kids everyday Mandarin words.
 I'd never seen it in any other store and our daughter just loves it.

 Since children under 12 get in free and adults pay $10, the Museum of Chinese in America is affordable and worth a visit if you happen to be strolling through Chinatown.
 Bonus: Everyone visits for free on Thursdays.

 The Museum of Chinese in America is located at 215 Centre Street between Howard and Grand Streets, 212-619-4785.
 Open Monday and Friday 11am-5pm, Thursday 11am-9pm, Saturday and Sunday 10am-5pm.

 - Chinatown with NYC Kids: A Fun Family Tour of This Bustling Downtown Neighborhood

-- Chinese New Year for NYC Kids: Top 15 Ways to Celebrate the Lunar New Year with Free Parades & Festivals
+- Chinese New Year for NYC Kids: 15 Ways to Celebrate Lunar New Year with Festivals & Free Parades

 - Chinese Mid-Autumn Moon Festivals in New York City: Moon Cakes and Flying Lanterns